thesquash/stlwrt/README.md

    probably don't need to be here.
 This includes the Pixbuf-based theme engine and several print backends, all copied directly from GTK+ 2.
 GAIL is missing but I'm not really sure what good it did anybody after all; if anybody knows, please tell me.
+But as I wrote above, I'll be converting the modules to be STLWRT-friendly.

  * `po` and `po-properties` contain translation stuff.
 Which brings me to another point:  I'm going to need translators for STLWRT, because there will